alexdevero/alex-devero-blog/__drafts__/draft--typescript-interfaces.md

-# TypeScript Interfaces: A Quick Guide to Help You Start
+# TypeScript Interfaces: A Quick Guide to Help You Get Started

 TypeScript brings many useful improvements to JavaScript language.
 One of them is static typing system that can help you write type safe code.
 Interfaces are part of this typing system.
-This tutorial will help you learn what TypeScript interfaces are, how they work and how to use them.<!--more-->
+This tutorial will help you understand what TypeScript interfaces are and how to use them.<!--more-->

 <!--
 Table of Contents:
-## h2
-### h3
-### h3
-## h2
-## Conclusion: [...] ...
 -->

 ## JavaScript, objects and black swans